 Our staff carries out the programming, business, communications, and administrative functions of the Institute for Ideas and Imagination in Paris.

 Mark Mazower has written several books, including Dark Continent: Europe’s Twentieth Century (1998), Salonica, City of Ghosts: Christians, Muslims and Jews, 1430–1950 (2004) and Governing the World: The History of an Idea (2012).
-His most recent work, What You Did Not Tell: A Russian Past and the Journey Home (2017), is about his father’s family.
-He works on and teaches the history of modern Europe and the international system and he has a particular interest in modern Greece.
+What You Did Not Tell: A Russian Past and the Journey Home (2017), explores his father's family and its revolutionary past.
+His most recent book is The Greek Revolution: 1821 and the Making of Modern Europe (2021).
+He is a historian of modern Europe and has a particular interest in modern Greece.
 His reviews and commentaries on current affairs appear in the Financial Times and elsewhere.

 Mark is responsible for the Institute's overall cultural and intellectual direction.